src47/multibax-sklearn/README.md

 1) *tutorial_1_expressing_a_goal_as_an_algorithm.ipynb*: This notebook explains how to pose an experimental goal as an algorithm and showcases running an algorithm on the ground-truth function as well as running an algorithm on posterior draws from a trained surrogate Gaussian Process model.

-2) *tutorial_2_defining_metrics.ipynb*: This notebook explains two metrics (n_obtained and posterior_jaccard_index) used to assess the quality of data acquisition.
+2) *tutorial_2_defining_metrics.ipynb*: This notebook explains two metrics (Number Obtained and Posterior Jaccard Index) used to assess the quality of data acquisition.

-3) *tutorial_3_data_acquisition_using_BAX.ipynb*: This notebook demonstrates using InfoBAX, MeanBAX and SwitchBAX to find a "wishlist" of regions in a ternary phase diagram.
+3) *tutorial_3_data_acquisition_using_BAX.ipynb*: This notebook demonstrates using InfoBAX, MeanBAX and SwitchBAX to find a "wishlist" of regions for a magnetic materials characterization dataset.

 **src**

-Key files:

 - *acquisition.py*: Implementation of InfoBAX, MeanBAX, SwitchBAX and US.
 - *algorithms.py, helper_subspace_functions.py*: User algorithms for materials and chemical discovery.